 Cineteca di Bologna serves both as a cinema and a library on movie history and filmmaking.
 The place has a big and lovely backyard with open air cafe where you can sip cappuccio (a diminutive Italian word for cappuccino) and look at huge posters of all time classics like La Dolce Vita.

 4. Enjoy the ride

 When I lived in Italy, riding a bike was out of the question.
 In the Marche region, and especially in Macerata where I was, there are a lot of hills.
-Many cities are build on elevated spaces above deep running valleys, and many city plans are reminiscent of fortresses and citadels: thus you get hundreds of steps up to the center of the city, plus extremely steep streets which are everything but bike-friendly.
+Many cities are built on elevated spaces above deep running valleys, and many city plans are reminiscent of fortresses and citadels: thus you get hundreds of steps up to the center of the city, plus extremely steep streets which are everything but bike-friendly.

-Bologna is completely the opposite: its narrow, flat streets and compact historical center turn it into a perfect place for bikes, vespas, motorbikes and small cars.
+Bologna is completely the opposite: its narrow, flat streets and a compact historical center turn it into a perfect place for bikes, Vespas, motorbikes and small cars.
 Driving a normal car can mostly get you stuck in traffic and there are streets where you cannot possibly pass.
 So put your helmets and go rent a bike if you get tired of walking around.